Skip to main content

 Lap Khmer (Khmer Lime Beef Salad)

-A flavorful salad made with minced beef or fish, mixed with fresh herbs like mint and basil, spices, lime juice, and toasted rice powder.
-It's often served with fresh vegetables and sticky rice.
-Similar to Thai larb but with distinctly Cambodian seasonings using prahok.
+A salad of minced beef or fish tossed with fresh mint and basil, spices, lime juice, and toasted rice powder.
+It's usually served with fresh vegetables and sticky rice.
+Think of it as Cambodia's take on Thai larb, seasoned with prahok instead.

 Nom Krok (Coconut Rice Cakes)